Changing the range of a torque wrench.

 © Copyright, 2014, R. Fleischer

 It is possible to increase the torque from a common tubular clicker type wrench, which is the type most Airhead owners have.
 It is also possible to increase the range of a beam wrench.
-It is all done the same way.
+These all done the same way.

 Beam type torque wrench design ASSUMES that the point of pressure is a 'pivot' point that is centered under your hand.
 Many of these types have an actual pivot, that the outer handle is affixed to; that is, the handle moves angularly a bit.
 Some do not.
 The center of the hand applied force is assumed, however, and in every instance I know of, it is the CENTER OF THE HANDLE LENGTH.
-In some instances the owners manual tells you where there is a mark of some sort on the handle.
+In some instances the owners manual tells you there is a mark of some sort on the handle, used for measuring purposes, such as you will now learn in this article.

-Tubular 'clicker' torque wrench design is different for SOME types, but the assumption remains for that same pivot point, whether an actual pivot, or not.
+Tubular 'clicker' torque wrench design is different for SOME types, but the assumption remains for that same pivot point, whether it an actual pivot, or effective pivot point....or not.

 4. Most commonly you want to know what setting to use on a torque wrench to get some specific torque, when using an extension.